 Note: this post has no tale, so if you’ve signed up only for those you may wish to skip.

 Photography is a magical art and an underrated tool: Combined with modern photo storage it is the biggest boost to memory since the invention of writing.
-I have for you here some notes on it’s usefulness and the art.
+For you I have some notes on it’s usefulness and the art.
 In the next post I will have a few more notes and my personal editing process for putting photos up.

 Taking at least one photo a day is a common concept among new photographers, but it’s really worthwhile for everyone.
 There’s an aesthetic component to this: Searching for a good photo in the every-day of life teaches us to notice our surroundings more.
 I’ll come back to that.